bonohu/qpx/README.md

 1. Pathway diagram
 2. Gene information table (including expression levels)

-   - The expression amount part is colored as a heatmap, but if you want to change this color, just change the following RGB values in the `heatmap_view_widget_js`.
+   - The expression amount part is colored as a heatmap, but if you want to change this color, just change the following RGB values in the `qpx_widgets/src/widgets.ts`.

    ```
          const highlightColor = [131, 146, 219];